COUNTRY PROFILE

 of the manufacturing sector falls under food processing

-FAS Post Lagos reports that small and medium sized enterprises (SMEs) dominate the domestic food processing industry.
-The sector also has some large international companies operating inside Nigeria, including Tolaram’s joint venture with Kellogg’s to produce snacks and breakfast cereals.
-However, in 2023, several non-food consumer-oriented international companies announced plans to divest operations in Nigeria due to unfavorable macroeconomic conditions.
+Small- and medium-sized enterprises (SMEs) dominate the domestic food processing industry.
+The sector also has some large international companies operating inside Nigeria.
 It is difficult for the local food processing industry to compete with imported brands due to weak infrastructure, scarcity of raw materials, and high operating costs.
+International brands are perceived as higher quality and are frequently cheaper than domestically processed foods.
+FAS Post Lagos estimates that about 80% of the larger food processing, intermediate foods, and ingredient companies are headquartered in Lagos.

 Best Product Prospects: